Diabetes: Many Faces of the Disease - RESCHEDULING IN PROGRESS

 joint with Obesity: From Cell to Patient - RESCHEDULING IN PROGRESS

 Scientific Organizers: Lori Sussel, Juleen R. Zierath and Laura C. Alonso

 For important information on the coronavirus, please click here

-Diabetes is a growing health problem throughout the world; the incidence of both type 1 diabetes (T1D) or type 2 diabetes (T2D) are on the rise.
-With the advent of novel technologies, high throughput sequencing and clinical studies involving diverse human populations, there is a growing appreciation for the existence of sub-classifications of both T1D and T2D based on genetics and environmental influences.
+Diabetes continues to be a growing health problem throughout the world; the incidence of both type 1 diabetes (T1D) or type 2 diabetes (T2D) has steadily been rising.
+However, with the advent of novel technologies, high throughput sequencing, and clinical studies involving diverse human populations, there also has been a growing appreciation for the existence of sub-classifications of both T1D and T2D based on genetics and environmental influences.
 Understanding and characterizing the different diseases is critical to develop more effective personalized therapies.
-The goal of this meeting is to highlight traditional and novel aspects of diabetes research.
-For T1D, lectures on atypical forms of T1D, as well as the emerging premise that beta cell dysfunction contributes to progression of this autoimmune disease will be included.
-For T2D, lectures highlighting disease variations will be included that challenge the current dogma associated with genetic and environmental differences between individuals.
-The joint sessions with the Obesity meeting will highlight the contribution of obesity to T2D pathogenesis, with an emphasis on novel areas of research, including the role of different types and sources of fat, exosome signaling and the role of the microbiome.
-Finally, we will include two workshops, one combined with the Obesity meeting and one separate to highlight trainee research that is picked from abstracts.
-The program strives to raise awareness in the clinical and basic research communities about the need to sub-stratify diabetes to develop better treatment options.
+Therefore, the goal of this conference is to highlight traditional and novel aspects of diabetes research.
+This program will include lectures on atypical forms of T1D, as well as the emerging premise that beta cell dysfunction contributes to progression of this autoimmune disease.
+A dedicated session for T2D will highlight disease variations and challenge the current dogma associated with genetic and environmental differences between individuals.
+This conference is being held jointly with Obesity: From Cell to Patient.
+The program contains joint sessions, workshops, and even a joint Keynote speaker.
+The joint sessions will highlight the contribution of obesity to T2D pathogenesis, with an emphasis on novel areas of research, including the role of different types and sources of fat, exosome signaling and the role of the microbiome.
+Overall, this conference strives to raise awareness in the clinical and basic research communities about the need to sub-stratify diabetes to develop better treatment options.

 We gratefully acknowledge additional support for this conference from: